• Green forest with woman walking with a backpack.

 • River running through Saint-girons, France on a sunny day.

-Step into the central Pyrenees on a founder-led, small-group walking holiday based in Saint-Girons in the Couserans region of Ariège, southern France.
+Step into the central Pyrenees on a small-group walking holiday based in Saint-Girons in the Couserans region of Ariège, southern France.

 This 7-day journey combines moderate mountain hiking with powerful stories of resistance, women’s courage, and the lived history of the Chemin de la Liberté.
 For those researching walking holidays in France or meaningful walking holidays in Europe, this experience offers depth beyond the typical itinerary.